 How to Use Baking Soda to Clean Carpets

-How Long Should Baking Soda Sit on Carpet?
+How Long Should Baking Soda Sit on the Carpet?

 Baking Soda Carpet Cleaning Solution

 Baking soda and vinegar is a good recipe for cleaning household items.
-The chemical reaction between the two, which releases carbon dioxide helps break apart and lift stains.
+The chemical reaction between the two releases carbon dioxide, helping break apart and lift stains.

 You may need to experiment with the amounts for each one of these cleaning agents to get the best results.